syl20bnr/spacemacs/README.md

 Most of Spacemacs' features are extensively documented, along with key bindings and configuration options.

 If you need help, ask your question in the [Gitter Chat][] and a member of the community will help you out.

 # Prerequisites

 ## Emacs version

-`Spacemacs` is tested with Emacs 24.3 (reported to be [broken][24.3-broken] for now) and 24.4.
+`Spacemacs` is tested with Emacs 24.3 and 24.4.
 It should boot on all the major OSes where these versions can be installed.

 Some modes require third-party tools that you'll have to install via your favorite package manager.